akimwong/akimwong/articles/summaries/jobs/Readme.md

 ## 1. Focus Your Technical Skillset
 - Many who are new to the data analysis workforce, tend to present a laundry list of technical skills that they have fair to rudimentary knowledge of in the hopes that it might give them an edge. `This is a mistake`.
+- What matters is that you can demonstrate the ability to use the skills you have learned in a real-world application.
+- For example, if you have spent your time learning how to program in R (the statistical language):
+1. I would want to hear about how you deployed it to answer real-world questions versus just being able to recite a list of functions you could call.
+2. Describe the question you were seeking to answer from a business perspective and then what functionalities of the tool you used to answer it.
+- Being able to do this will demonstrate two things to me.
+First, that you possess the technical skill and second (and much more importantly), that you understand how to use it within the context of a business.